ypriverol/github-paper/REVIEWS.md

     into one branch, enabling one to react or adapt to the changes in the stable code branch." (use 'branch', not 'fork')

->  We changed the sentence.
+>  Response: We changed the sentence.

     b) "Once a pull request is opened for review and discussion, it usually results in additional insights and increased code quality" ('it' was